-Charles Clemons is running for mayor because he is dedicated to creating a new Boston.
+Charles Clemons is running for District 7 City Councillor because he is dedicated to creating a new Boston.
 Over the years, Clemons has worked as an activist--advocating for school reform, public safety strategies that work and community engagement around issues that impact public policy.
-A tireless promoter of the public good, and economic self-sufficiency, Clemons is running for mayor of Boston because he brings fresh ideas and perspectives to an increasingly diverse Boston.
+A tireless promoter of the public good, and economic self-sufficiency, Clemons is running for District 7 City Councillor of Boston because he brings fresh ideas and perspectives to an increasingly diverse Boston.

-As mayor of Boston, Clemons will bring vitality and a deep concern for the quality of life for all Boston citizens.
+As District 7 City Councillor of Boston, Clemons will bring vitality and a deep concern for the quality of life for all Boston citizens.
 He will lift the hope and build upon the potential of Boston residents who comprise Boston’s many communities.

 Clemons became an entrepreneur very early in life; he traded marbles for a penny and sold them for a nickel; he picked up bottles and returned them to recycling centers.
 And at the age of 12, he opened his first business, a lemonade stand.
 Clemons purchased his first radio kit at radio shack and discovered his love for radio and music.
 It was at the age of 15 that Clemons officially became a disc jockey, calling himself C.C., then coined himself C.C. the Mastermixer.